rockettheme/docs/Docs/joomla/templates/tachyon/demo.md

 Only options that are different from the Master copy will take hold on the menu items you have assigned to the override.
 In this case, you will be assigning the front page to the override as we have in the demo.

-It would be a good idea for organization to name this override something like **Mercado - Home** as it would be used only for the front page of your site.
+It would be a good idea for organization to name this override something like **Tachyon - Home** as it would be used only for the front page of your site.

 #### Assignments